 Published and Working Papers

-• Regulators of new products confront a tradeoff between speeding a new product to market and collecting additional product quality information.
-The FDA’s Breakthrough Therapy Designation (BTD) provides an opportunity to understand if a regulator can use new policy to innovate around this tradeoff—i.e., whether it improved regulator productivity by allowing products to come to market more quickly without compromising quality.
+Regulators of new products confront a tradeoff between speeding a product to market and collecting additional product quality information.
+The FDA's Breakthrough Therapy Designation (BTD) provides an opportunity to understand if regulators can use new policy to innovate around this tradeoff.
 We find that the BTD program shortened clinical development times by 23 percent and did not impact the ex post safety profile of drugs with the designation.
-In exploring mechanisms, we find that the BTD program had the greatest impact on less experienced firms and was associated with reduced BTD clinical trial design complexity.
-The results suggest that targeted regulatory innovation can shorten R&D periods without compromising the quality of new products.
+The BTD program had the greatest impact on less experienced firms and reduced clinical trial design complexity.
+The results suggest that targeted regulatory innovation can shorten R&D periods without compromising product quality.

 Selected Works in Progress